- Unscrew the top portion of the espresso maker from the bottom portion and remove the metal filter/coffee ground holder.

 A note on espresso beans: like any type of coffee preparation the fresher the bean the better tasting your coffee will be.
 So, you can buy beans and grind them per use, but it can be a labor intensive and messy affair (espresso beans need to be ground very fine).
 If you’re going to go the “grind every day method”, you’ll need a high end burr grinder.
 And remember there is no such thing as an espresso bean, just regular coffee beans that are dark roasted and ground very fine.

-My preference is to buy pre-ground espresso from Illy or Kimbo.
+While we’re big advocates of home roasting and grinding prior to brewing coffee we do keep some pre-ground espresso from Illy or Kimbo in the house.
 After all, espresso is meant to be a “quick” cup of coffee and not a labor intensive process.